marc-chatroux-elmarcofr38/Imbriqua_Structure_Loader/doc/writing_mod_file.md

 - No : Association
 - No : Class
-- No : DataType
+- Yes : DataType
 - Yes : Enumeration
-- No : PrimitiveType
+- Yes : PrimitiveType

 # How to use